ScilifelabDataCentre/OrderPortal/INSTALLATION.md

   - Go to the database **_users** and open the document for the user **orderportal_xyz**.
   - Create a new field with the key "password", and set its value to the secret password.
-This password must be edited into the settings file.
+This password must also be edited into the settings file.
   - When you save the document, CouchDB will hash the password and remove the password field.
 - Create the database **orderportal_xyz** in CouchDB.